-For only $ 10 a year, members can attend Sicilian Language Classes, car shows, social events, Italian cookie making demonstrations, and open houses.
-Your donation helps with the building's ongoing repairs.
+For only $ 10 a year, members have access to Sicilian Language Classes, car shows, social events, Italian cookie making demonstrations, and open houses.
+Your donation helps with the ongoing repairs to the museum.

 Little Italy Festival Dancers in 1973

-Museum Board member Libby Rose contributed this picture of her dad's pig, who holds the distinction of being the only pig sporting an Italian costume as she strutted through the streets of Independence during the first Little Italy Festival parade in the 1970s.
+Museum Board member Libby LaMarca Rose contributed this picture of her dad's pig, Snow, who holds the distinction of being the only pig sporting an Italian costume as she strutted through the streets of Independence during the Little Italy Festival parade in the 1970s.

-Located in the former Mater Dolorosa Catholic Church at the corner of Highway 40 and Pine Street, the Independence Italian Cultural Museum is housed in the former Mater Dolorosa Catholic Church, which was built in 1908.
+Located at 524 Pine Street in the town of Independence, Louisiana at the corner of Highway 40 and Pine Street, the Independence Italian Cultural Museum is housed in the former Mater Dolorosa Catholic Church, which was built in 1908.